Who can apply for the Ambassador Year in China program?

 Is there an age limit?

-- We encourage college graduates of all ages to apply.
-The Ameson Foundation is an Equal Opportunity Employer and does not discriminate on the basis of age, race, color, religion, gender, or sexual orientation.
+We encourage college graduates of all ages to apply.
+The Ambright Education Group is an Equal Opportunity Employer and does not discriminate on the basis of age, race, color, religion, gender, or sexual orientation.

 I am not a U.S. citizen - can I still apply for the program?

-I have not completed my Bachelor's degree - can I still participate?
+I have not yet completed my bachelor's degree - can I still participate?

 How competitive is the application process?